thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 - Download the VirtualBox installation file using the link on ilearn.
 Choose the link that matches your computer type.
 If you are using a Linux computer already you do not need this tutorial.

-- Click the VirtualBox installation file you downloaded and install the application.
-You will need to provide admistrator access and click allow.
-You no longer need the installation file, but it is small so it wont hurt to keep it.
+- Open the VirtualBox installation file you downloaded and install the application.
+You may need to provide admistrator access and click allow).

 <img src="images/Capture1_edited.png" alt="drawing" width="500"/> <img src="images/Capture2_edited.png" alt="drawing" width="500"/>
 <img src="images/Capture3_edited.png" alt="drawing" width="500"/> <img src="images/Capture4_edited.png" alt="drawing" width="500"/>